-This specialisation course deals with accessibility management from a broad perspective, with an emphasis on accessible communication and information.
+This specialisation course, now in its second edition, deals with accessibility management from a broad perspective, with an emphasis on accessible communication and information.
 The course offers an introduction to key concepts such as diversity, accessibility and universal design, with creators and professionals who want to create content for all in mind, as well as managers of different public and private sectors (culture, education, councils, etc.) who want to incorporate accessibility in their working environments.

 - Unit 1 (2 weeks).
 Key concepts and models in accessibility.